JasonXu314/dads-club/README.md

 ============

 # Setup
-(Assuming you have an empty git repository initialized on your computer)
+(Assuming you have the code on your computer)

 In the built-in terminal, run